 We wouldn't call the Ardent the most durable tire we've ever tested, but we've been pleasantly surprised by the longevity of this tire.
 Our test model features Maxxis' EXO casing that provides an extra layer of abrasion, cut, and puncture-resistant material added to the sidewall of the tire.
 Despite months of legitimate thrashing, chunky rock gardens, and poor line choices, we have yet to flat our test tire.

-At a retail price of $69, the Ardent is a reasonably priced mountain bike tire.
+At retail, the Ardent is a reasonably priced mountain bike tire.
 As tire prices continue to creep upwards, sometimes reaching the $100 mark, we feel that the Ardent represents a solid value to the consumer seeking a lightweight, fast-rolling, high volume tire for hardpack conditions and less aggressive trail riding.